Confessions (Breaking Bad): Plot

 At a diner, Todd recalls to his uncle Jack and Jack's accomplice Kenny how he helped steal methylamine from the train, neglecting to mention the boy he murdered.
 Agreeing to let Todd cook meth on his own, Jack and Kenny drive back into New Mexico.
-Meanwhile, Hank Schrader tells Jesse Pinkman that he knows Walter White is Heisenberg.
+Meanwhile, Hank tells Jesse that he knows Walt is Heisenberg.
 Jesse refuses to cooperate, and is released after Saul Goodman shows up.
-Later, Walter White Jr. informs his father that Marie Schrader has asked him to help repair her computer and invited him to stay for dinner.
+Later, Walter Jr. informs his father that Marie has asked him to help repair her computer and invited him to stay for dinner.
 Walt manipulates his son into staying home by confessing that his cancer has returned.

-Walt and Skyler White meet Hank and Marie at the Garduño's restaurant.
-The Whites request the Schraders to keep their children out of the situation, with Walt claiming that Hank's investigation will ruin their whole family.
-Skyler also states that Walt is no longer part of his empire, but Hank, regardless, makes it clear he will not back off.
-Marie even suggests Walt take his own life, given that he seems content with allowing his cancer to kill him without being arrested.
-As the Whites leave, Walt gives his in-laws a DVD of his "confession."
-Playing it at home, Hank and Marie discover they are being blackmailed.
+Walt and Skyler meet the Schraders at a restaurant in an attempt to negotiate with them, but the meeting goes nowhere.
+As the Whites leave, Walt gives his in-laws a DVD of his "confession".
+Playing it at home, the Schraders discover they are being blackmailed.
 Walt's "confession" states that Hank masterminded the Heisenberg empire and forced Walt to cook meth for him.
 A stunned Hank then learns that Marie paid for his physical therapy using Walt's drug money, which Skyler had claimed were gambling winnings.
 This lends credence to Walt's story and torpedoes Hank's credibility.